Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-- A mandolin comes in handy for evenly slicing all the potatoes needed for the recipe.
+- A mandoline comes in handy for evenly slicing all the potatoes needed for the recipe.

 - I added a little salt between the layers to help bring out the flavors.
-Be careful not to overdue it with the saltiness of the other ingredients.
+Be careful not to overdo it with the saltiness of the other ingredients.

 - The layers of potatoes and bacon are compressed between baking with the help of weights on the top.
 I covered the layers with a smaller baking dish and hand weights.
 Cans or anything else heavy would work well.